princeton-nlp/SWE-agent/docs/installation/docker.md

   sweagent/swe-agent-run:latest bash start_web_ui.sh
 ```

-!!! tip "More tips"
+!!! tip "More information"
-    See the [installation issues section](tips.md) for more help if you run into
+    See [running the web UI](../usage/web_ui.md) for more information about the
-    trouble.
+    web UI and additional hints for how to solve problems with the starting it.

 {% include-markdown "../_footer.md" %}